 Smaller cruise ships to Hamilton port (with LOA length under 215 m / 700 ft) are docked in Hamilton Harbour (downtown).
 The cruise terminal building is at the pier.
 There is the tourist info center (Visitor Info Booth).
-Larger cruise ships to Bermuda generally dock at the port of King's Wharf (Royal Naval Dockyard).
+Larger cruise ships to Bermuda generally dock at the port of King's Wharf (West End / Royal Naval Dockyard).

 The port of Hamilton is well served by ferries, buses and taxis.
 At the Visitor Info Booth can be purchased unlimited Day Pass for ferries and buses.
 Complimentary tourist maps, Bermuda guide and ferry/bus schedules are also provided.